 Since Google Docs isn’t really the best document collaboration tool, here are ten excellent alternatives:

-But wait… how will a project management software help you manage documents?
+But wait… how will a free project management software help you manage documents?

 The answer lies in Docs.

 ClickUp Docs let you create awesome documents for anything you can imagine! 🤩

 Powerful knowledge bases, user guides, meeting minutes, SOPs…. when it comes to Docs, the world is your oyster.